Asymptotic Properties of Random Restricted Partitions: Introduction

 From Theorem \ref{thm:general}, we can immediately obtain the limiting convergence to several familiar distributions.
 We say $(X_1, \ldots, X_m)$ has the \emph{symmetric Dirichlet distribution} with parameter $\alpha>0$, denoted by $(X_1,\ldots,X_m) \sim \text{Dir}(\alpha)$, if the distribution has pdf on the $(m-1)$-dimensional simplex and zero elsewhere.
-Specially, if $\alpha =1$, this is the uniform distribution on $\ml{P}_n(m)$.